Scrayil/NoPlayServices/README.md

 The original method checks for various google's packages, and returns 0 only if there are no errors.

 This xposed module replaces the correct method for every application that uses the Google's APIs and always returns 0.
-So there won't be anymore an annoying warning and the applications won't close themselves (except for the one that can't work without GooglePlayServices of course).
+So there won't be anymore an annoying warning and the applications won't close themselves (except for those that can't work without GooglePlayServices of course).

 ### Download
 If you want to get the module, search it with your preferred xposed manager application.